 Switch to Dutch

-Coming from a background of 20+ years of experience in supply chain (network design) consultancy and Operations Research, Stelling Consulting develops web apps, such as Centers‑of‑Gravity Calculator - used worldwide by logistic service providers, consultancies, and multinationals.
+Coming from a background of 20+ years of experience in supply chain consultancy and Operations Research, Stelling Consulting develops web apps, such as Centers of Gravity Calculator - used worldwide by logistic service providers, consultancies, and multinationals for optimizing supply chain network design.
+See also top menu Apps - Supply Chain Web Apps.

-Stelling Consulting has 20+ years of experience developing advanced Excel VBA applications, to support quantitative analysis, or to be used as operational software.
+Stelling Consulting has 20+ years of experience developing advanced Excel VBA applications, used as tool for quantitative analysis, or used as operational software.
+Often development means redesign of a customer application (customers and applications vary a lot).

 Project examples